 Introducing a Dog to a Cat Home

 First impressions are pivotal when introducing dogs and cats.
 You only get one go to get it right.
-If you do, your two pets can become fast friends.
+If you do, your two pets can become friends.

 Vet Street has explained how to introduce dogs and cats.
 What is most important is that you do not rush things.
-It could take anything from a week to a month for a cat and dog to accept each other.
+It could take anywhere from a week to a month for a cat and dog to accept each other.
 Pivotal steps in the process are as follows:

 - Ensure that the dog has undergone basic obedience training.